dipc-cc/hubbard/examples/open/README.md

 1. We will start by building the tight-binding (TB) Hamiltonian for the graphene nanoribbons, which compose the electrodes (periodic boundary conditions).
-Then we will find their self-consistent solution by using the Hubbard package.
+Then we will find their self-consistent solution by using the hubbard package.
 2. We then have to build the geometry of the central region before we generate its sp2 TB Hamiltonian.
 3. We will build the HubbardHamiltonian object, which will allow us to